-To request enrollment, the Subscriber must submit a Health Plan-approved enrollment or change of
+To request enrollment, the Subscriber must submit a Health Plan-approved enrollment or change of order.

-Special enrollment due to court or administrative order.
 Within 31 days after the date of a court or administrative order requiring a Subscriber to provide health care coverage for a Spouse or child who meets the eligibility requirements as a Dependent, the Subscriber may add the Spouse or child as a Dependent by submitting to your Group a Health Plan-approved enrollment or change of enrollment application, and a Senior Advantage Election Form for each person.